-In the US, there will be no better place to order the Voyager Ion than the official Voyager store.
-The scooter will arrive within 3 to 7 business days, and by using the promo code “ESCOOTERNERDS” at checkout, you will get an additional 15% discount, that will bring the scooter’s price down to just $160.
+In the US, there is no better place to order the Voyager Ion from than the official Voyager store.
+The scooter will arrive within 3 to 7 business days, and by using the promo code “ESCOOTERNERDS” at checkout, you will get an additional 15% discount, which will bring the scooter’s price down to just $160.
 Check out the Voyager Ion at the Voyager store here.

 The scooter is also available in Canada, though your best bet to get it there will be Amazon Canada.

 Customer support, warranty and return policies